-SEED generally requires that a business create one job for each $10,000 of SEED investment.
-On a $200,000 project, in which SEED is contributing $50,000, SEED would like to see five new jobs created in the next two years.
+SEED generally requires that a business create one job for each $20,000 of SEED investment.
+On a $200,000 project, in which SEED is contributing $60,000, SEED would like to see three new jobs created in the next two years.
 SEED will consider job retention and other economic development impact in lieu of jobs.

 SEED’s Loan Committee approves loans via email or at a meeting.
 Normally it takes 15 days or less to obtain approval if SEED has all the required information.
 SEED can close on a loan as soon as the client closes with the lending institution, if there is one involved.
 The following is the information needed to review a loan application:

 - Business Plan for start-up business including Projected Income Statement, Monthly Cash Flow for the First 12 Months, and Day One Balance Sheet.
-SEED has Business Plan Booklets available.
+SEED has a Business Plan Booklet available.
 (Please save a blank copy of the business plan booklet to your desktop before filling out electronically).

 - Documentation on the Use of Loan Funds such as Purchase and Sale Agreements, Quotes and Estimates.

 - Collateral Information such as Appraisals, Tax Assessments and Invoices.

 - A Balance Sheet and Profit and Loss Statement and Income Tax Returns for the Business for the last 2 years and Interim Statements no older than 180 days.

 - Resumes of Principals, or Personal Data Sheet (SEED Form).